JupiterAmy/quintype-coding-problems/diamond-sweeper/README.md

 The solution has been designed with the online CDN's.
 So any specific library doesn't needs to be added.

+This solution's UI has been transformed using Bootstrap 4, so it doesn't support IE. It's best viewed in Chrome.

 The approach to the solution is as follows...

 * A function generates eight unique random numbers which are considered as the hidden diamonds(positions on the grid.)